RaphaelHardFork/locklift-project/docs.md

 ## On local network

-There is a giver built-in (associated with a signer) in the local network:
+There are a givers built-in (associated with a signer) in the local network:

 The `se_giver_signer` will be the signer for the giver at address: `0:b5e9240fc2d2f1ff8cbb1d1dee7fb7cae155e5f6320e585fcc685698994a19a5`